corybuecker/corybuecker.com/content/posts/008-compiling-gnupg-on-apple-silicon-big-sur.md

 ---
-title: Compiling GnuPG from source on Apple Silicon with Big Sur
+title: Compiling GnuPG (GPG) from source on Apple Silicon with Big Sur
 published: 2020-11-29 07:37:35
+updated: 2020-11-29 14:30:53
 draft: false
-preview: Compiling a program like GnuPG from source is not difficult.
+preview: Compiling a program like GnuPG (GPG) from source is not difficult.
 However, there are many individual dependencies, and this post breaks them down.
-description: Compiling GnuPG from source on Apple Silicon with Big Sur
+description: Compiling GnuPG (GPG) from source on Apple Silicon with Big Sur
 slug: compiling-gnupg-from-source-on-apple-silicon-with-big-sur
 ---

-Compiling a program like GnuPG from source is not difficult.
+Compiling a program like GnuPG (GPG) from source is not difficult.
 But, there are many individual dependencies and this post breaks them down.

 # What about Homebrew?